okta/okta.github.io/_source/_posts/2019-07-18-cookie-banners-their-impact-on-web-security.md

 This isn't the first EU document mandating the use of cookie banners—[Directive 2002/58](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX%3A32002L0058) (the ePrivacy Directive) required web sites to get consent for the use of cookies almost 20 years ago.
 The EU has [proposed](https://ec.europa.eu/digital-single-market/en/news/evaluation-and-review-directive-200258-privacy-and-electronic-communication-sector) a new electronic privacy regulation to simplify the rules around cookies and remove the need for cookie banners.
 It would enable users to set and forget their cookie preferences once in their browser so that all sites can read them automatically rather than having to ask for consent each time.
 Unfortunately, this has become [ensnared in bureaucracy](https://eylaw.ey.com/2018/10/04/the-eprivacy-regulation-proposal-a-new-data-protection-framework-for-electronic-communications/) and is still not in force.

-Now, as US states implement their own GDPR-like privacy laws, the cookie banner issue is metastasizing.
+Now, as US states implement their own GDPR-like privacy laws, the cookie banner issue is spreading.
 The [California Consumer Privacy Act](https://www.isipp.com/resources/full-text-of-the-california-consumer-privacy-act-of-2018-ccpa/) has similar language around cookies to GDPR's.

 ## Do Cookie Banners Work?